chalkiswhite/climbing-shoe-recommender/README.md

 Experts  | Customers
 ------------ | -------------
 Much knowledge | Opinion of the mass
-More expirience | Homogenous group of different people Could be professional | broad range from beginner to expert
+More experience | Homogenous group of different people Could be professional | broad range from beginner to expert